Kansas City Chiefs lineman rewards homeless man who got him out of bind with AFC title game tickets

 “My car got stuck in the snow before the game & a nice guy named Dave help pull me out without knowing I was a player,” Allen wrote on Twitter.
 “I want to give him tickets to the AFC championship game for helping but don’t have a way to contact him.
 He drove a 97 or 98 Black Suburban.”

-Allen was able to track the man down, who was identified as Dave, and gave him the tickets to next week’s AFC Championship against the New England Patriots.
+Allen was able to track the man down, who was identified as Dave Cochran, and gave him the tickets to next week’s AFC Championship against the New England Patriots.

-Dave talked to KSHB-TV and told the station he didn’t realize Allen played for the Chiefs.
+Cochran talked to KSHB-TV and told the station he didn’t realize Allen played for the Chiefs.

 “After I got done helping him, he told me he was a Chiefs player,” he said.
 “I didn’t look at him as no Chiefs player.
 I just looked at him as a normal person.
 I would hope that he’d do the same for me as I did for him.”